-At the Quinta Real, Dario was waiting for me for his preparation.
+At the Quinta Real, Dario was waiting for me.
 A suit of earth-colored linen and some shots of a ‘real Mexican’, before going to peek at the preparation of Alejandra.

-While her mother helps Alejandra to wear her dress, her friends prepare the bouquet with a lace handkerchief, a present as a symbol of good luck for the couple.
+While her mother helps Alejandra to wear her dress, her friends prepare the bouquet, a present as a symbol of good luck for the couple.

 Dario and Alejandra are ready, now is the moment of the first look, and it is immediately an explosion of colors!